MaruvkaLab/Lynch_Vaccine/README.md

 To reproduce the results:

 1. Open the desired analysis folder.
+2. Open the .R file and validate that the input path links to the desired files.
-2. Run the corresponding .R script in R.
+3. Run the corresponding .R script in R.
-3. The script will automatically:
+4. The script will:
    - Load the associated input data file.
    - Perform all steps of the statistical analysis described in the study.
-4. all scripts that represent an R analysis should be easily run on a standard desktop computer.
+5. all scripts that represent an R analysis should be easily run on a standard desktop/laptop computer.
-5. Tested on a Lenovo e15 with 16Gb of RAM and a 11th Gen Intel Core i7-1165G7 2.80GHz
+6. Tested on a Lenovo e15 laptop with 16Gb of RAM and a 11th Gen Intel Core i7-1165G7 2.80GHz

 ## Authors
 - Hagay Ladany